Tasty Tuna Fish Soup with Dehydrated Veggies – Quick & Hearty!

 Tasty Tuna Fish Soup with Smoked Paprika

-Here is a variation of the "regular" tuna fish soup!
-First, I omitted the two cans of diced tomatoes, and in their place, I added 1 tablespoon of smoked paprika!
+I omitted the two cans of diced tomatoes, and in their place, I added 1 tablespoon of smoked paprika.

-Also, I used all the oil in the tuna-in-oil can—I decided not to discard half of it as stated in the recipe—bearing in mind that fish oil is very good for us!
+Also, I used all the oil in the tuna-in-oil can—I decided not to discard half of it as stated in the original recipe—bearing in mind that fish oil is very good for us!
 OK, so the oil isn't exactly FROM the fish, but it's been hanging around the fish in the can!

 Both of these soup recipes are, dare I say it, soup-er tasty—and are so easy to make any day of the week!